Faster quantum and classical SDP approximations for quadratic binary optimization

 \section{Norms of random matrices}

-There is an interesting discrepancy in the error scaling between the methods presented here and existing ones by Arora et al.~\cite{Arora2005}: $\| A \|_{\ell_1} $ \cite{Arora2005} vs $n \| A \|$ (here).
+There is an interesting discrepancy in the error scaling between the methods presented here and existing ones by Arora et al.~\cite{Arora2005}: $\| A \|_{\ell_1} $ (existing work) vs $n \| A \|$ (here).
 The following fundamental relations relate these norms \cite{Nikiforov2009}:

 All inequalities are tight up to constants.
 The above inequalities highlight that it is a priori not clear what the correct scaling for errors approximating the cut norm should be.
 The goal of this section will be to show that for random matrices $A$ with independent, standardized entries that have bounded fourth moment $n \| A \|$ reproduces the correct error behavior, while $\| A \|_{\ell_1}$ does not.